 The translation must be sent in the original form and must be made by one of the following:

 - The university or authority that issued the document.

-A translator.
+- A translator.
 The translator’s name and stamp must appear clearly from the translation.
-If the stamp is not in Danish, English or German, it must be translated by a translator.
+If the stamp is not in Danish or English it must be translated by a translator.
 The translator must use a band, seal or the like to attach the translated document to the document in the original language.

 The public online register of healthcare professionals

-When you have received your authorisation, permission to work independently as a medical doctor and specialist registration, (if applicable), it will appear from our public online register of healthcare professionals.
+When you have received your authorisation as a clinical dental technician, the registration will appear from our public online register of healthcare professionals.
 Here you, your employer and anyone interested can see your registration status.